Gratitude (Brandon Lake song): I Am They version

 On March 11, 2022, Nevada-based CCM band I Am They released their own cover of the song featuring Cheyenne Mitchell as the lead single to their extended play, Chapel Sessions (2022).

 Commercial performance

-I Am They's version of "Gratitude" debuted at number 35 on the Hot Gospel Songs chart dated October 22, 2022.
+The I Am They version of "Gratitude" debuted at number 35 on the Hot Gospel Songs chart dated October 22, 2022.

 Music videos

 On March 11, 2022, I Am They released the audio video for the song.
 I Am They released the official Chapel Sessions video for "Gratitude" featuring Cheyenne Mitchell through their YouTube channel on September 16, 2022.